 This document describes how you can test that your installation of Macrobond is working.

-This document refers to Macrobond 1.10.
+This document refers to Macrobond 1.10. and later.

 Check that Macrobond is available in the start menu.
 By default it is found in “Macrobond Financial/Macrobond”.